apify/actor-scraper/web-scraper/README.md

 The return value of the page function is an object (or an array of objects) representing the data extracted from the web page.
 The object must be stringify-able to JSON, i.e. it can only properties with basic types and no circular references.
-If you don't want to extract any data from the page and skip it in the results, simply return `null` or `undefined`.
+If you don't want to extract any data from the page and skip it in the clean results, simply return `null` or `undefined`.

 The page function supports the JavaScript ES6 syntax and is asynchronous, which means you can use the <code>await</code>
 keyword to wait for background operations to finish.